LivePersonInc/techblog/_posts/2016/2016-01-26-docker-adoption-pathway-part02.md

 c376f04ad25a        48.69%              3.981 MB / 16.52 GB   0.02%               10.21 kB / 648 B    10.84 MB / 0 B
 ```

-…and the way the docker has achieved that is by updating the `cpu.cfs_quota_us` for that process
+…and the way the docker has achieved that is by updating the `cpu.cfs_quota_us` for that process group

 ```bash
 cat /sys/fs/cgroup/cpu/docker/c376f04ad25aaa54eec4f2afe63579127bd836a392ef9b4d2b153d47bd5adc62/cpu.cfs_quota_us
 50000
 ```

-Let's locate our container in `cgroups`
+Let's find the cgroup to which the process belongs:

 ```bash
 $ docker ps